 Former students recommend joining a capoeira group or taking lessons to meet Brazilian students and experience a rich strain of local culture.

 UCEAP students are supported by UC's network of UCEAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
-A Resident Director and PUC-Rio International Programs staff help students integrate into Brazilian culture and provide assistance with academics, housing, safety, and other issues relevant to life in Rio de Janeiro.
+A UC Program Coordinator and PUC-Rio International Programs staff help students integrate into Brazilian culture and provide assistance with academics, housing, safety, and other issues relevant to life in Rio de Janeiro.
 The UC Study Center is located on campus within the International Programs Office.

 See the UCEAP Program Guide

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program.

 Students of all language levels are welcome and become eligible for appropriate coursework based on a language placement test.
 Those registering in English course offerings will take classes with other US and international students, while participants who opt to take regular university courses will attend classes at the Pontifical Catholic University of Rio de Janeiro (PUC-Rio) with local Brazilian students.

 This program features regular university courses in all disciplines, with a diverse selection for courses in business and economics (administraçao